theAnalyticalCoder/Chess960/README.md

 openings after 30 moves of play.There are 15.9 million in the classical setup.
 In the best setups, I have found some with over 50 million which is over 3 times as many as the classical setup.

-Note stockfish outputs Nodes not games.
+Note: stockfish outputs Nodes not games.
 A Node represents a position, for example playing e4 from the classical setup is a Node.
 So there are many more nodes than actual games.
-There are in fact 52.9 Million Nodes for the classical setup and 197 Million for rkqbbnrn.
+There are in fact 52.9 Million Nodes for the classical setup and 194 Million for rkqbbnrn at 30 moves.
 If you want to get to game of 30 moves you have to play a game of 29 moves.
 So 197 mill represents the sum of all the games of 1 move, 2 moves, ...
 30 moves. but we only care about the games of 30 moves.
 To get the number of games I multiplied the number of nodes by 30% because each of the distribution are expontial with a base in [1.35,1,45] to be exact you would be to find the base for the distribution then calculate what the percentage of new nodes is i.e [27%,32%].
-This would only increase the discrepency between rkqbbnrn and rnbqkbnr.
+This however would only increase the discrepency between rkqbbnrn and rnbqkbnr.
+So it is not that inaccuarte to multilpy by only 30%.

 The data for all is in 960 Chess960_eval_25_20_fen.pkl.
-This is the number of nodes not games to get the number of games multiply by 0.3 and the evaluations need to be changed into percentage using the formula above.
+This is the number of nodes not games to get the number of games multiply by 0.3 and the evaluations need to be changed into percentage using the formula in the link.
 It took 12 hr to create.
 The data only for those setups whose evaluation was in (-0.18,0.18) is in Chess_960_30.pkl which took 12hr to compile despite only containing 292 entries.
-At depth 35, 1 opening takes 10-20 min so it would take 2-4 days to complete.
+At depth 35, 1 opening takes 15-25 min so it would take 3-5 days to complete.
 40+moves onward could take as long as an hour each opening.
 Maybe if this gains some traction.
 We can split up the work accross different computers.

 So Is 'rnbqkbnr' the confirmed Best Opening?
 Sadly No.

 Lets look at the same Problem but instead only looking at a depth of 25 moves

+**Classical Set up**

 **Setup, Games after 25 moves, % White wins**

-**Classical Set up**
 ```
 rnbqkbnr, 2.8 Million, 56%
 ```
 **Best Chess 960 setups**

+**Setup, Games after 25 moves, % White wins**
 ```
 nbrkbrnq, 10.0 Million, 50.1%
 rkqbbnrn, 9.4 Million, 50.2%